(a) The definitions in this subdivision apply to this section.

 (3) the period of collection authorized by the warrant, and the number and duration of any extensions of the warrant;

 (4) the offense specified in the warrant or application, or extension of a warrant;

-(5) whether the collection required contemporaneous monitoring of an electronic device's location; and
+(5) whether the collection required contemporaneous monitoring of an electronic device's or unique identifier's location; and